Maison Teche Nursing Home: Quality Care and Community Connection

 Evaluating Quality and Performance at Maison Teche

 Quality ratings are essential when selecting a nursing home.
 Maison Teche is evaluated using the CMS Five-Star Quality Rating System, assessing facilities on health inspections, staffing, and other quality measures.
-This system rates nursing facilities from one to five stars, providing an overview of care quality.
-According to the CMS Five-Star Quality Rating System, while helpful, these ratings should be considered alongside firsthand facility visits and other research.
+As of July/October 2025, the CMS Five-Star calculations now emphasize recent health surveys and the use of antipsychotic medications, offering a more current and transparent perspective on facility performance (Reed Smith).

 Life and Community at Maison Teche Nursing Center